SelfishOlex/O3DEBookCode2111/README.md

 This repository contains project files and source code for the book ["Game Programming with Open 3D Engine"](https://o3debook.com/).

+You can download a free pdf copy of the book here: https://github.com/AMZN-Olex/O3DEBookCode2111/blob/main/O3DE_Book_Final_2111.pdf

 O3DE can be found at https://www.o3de.org/

 The version of O3DE used for the book was [O3DE Stable 21.11.2](https://o3debinaries.org/main/Latest/Windows/o3de_installer_2111_2.exe).